 Here are some of the most popular and sought after folk arts today.
 Explore through the pages of Mojarto to decorate your walls with an eclectic manifestation of Indian culture.
 Fill your rooms with a sense of antiquity, elegance and beauty through these folk artworks.
-Steeping in tradition, the art forms are gradually evolving incorporating contemporary elements!
+The art forms, while steeped in tradition, are gradually evolving and incorporating contemporary elements!
 These artworks of devotion and happiness, created with utmost joy by artists invoke joyous feelings and positive vibes.

 Bhil art is a traditional art form that originated in Madhya Pradesh.
 Intricate art was created on the clay walls using neem sticks and other twigs.
 Natural dyes would be made using materials such as turmeric, flour, vegetables, leaves and oil.
 This work is by Bhuri Bhai, an internationally renowned practitioner of Bhil art.
-She derives her inspiration from the simple things she saw around her in her rural life, in this case, two birds and a tree engrossed in deep conversation.
+She derives her inspiration from the simple things she saw around her in her rural life.
 The colourful dots and lines used to create the bird stand in sharp contrast to the dark colouring of the images of a man and trees.

 Pichwai art was created to narrate the various tales of Krishna to the masses.
-This art form has been passed on from generation to generation and created by a community of artists from Nadthwara.
-This work has been created with natural stone colour on cloth and depicts cows which are associated with Lord Krishna who was a cow lover.
+This art form was created by a community of Nadthwara artists and passed down from generation to generation.
+This work has been created with natural stone colour on cloth and depicts cows which are associated with Lord Krishna, who was a cow lover.
 The floral border gives the work a decorative look.
 The figurative style is distinct and would look great on any wall.